-Rick And Morty Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews
+‘Rick And Morty’ Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews

-Rick And Morty Season 3 is one of the most anticipated shows from Adult Swim but up until now, there is no news on its release date.
+Rick And Morty Season 3 is one of the most anticipated shows from Adult Swim, but up until now, there is no news on its release date.
 There were high expectations for a December 2016 release.
 However, up until now, there is no official announcement as to the season 3 premiere.
 This time, series creator Dan Harmon addressed the issue and claimed responsibility for the delayed release.
 Meanwhile, Justin Roiland, who is the voice behind Morty, has been vocal that the team is working overtime to get the show ready for viewers.

-Back in 2016, writers for the Rick and Morty teased that Season 3 will be ready before the end of the year.
-January is already coming to a close but Adult Swim is yet to make any announcement on when the series is going to be on air.
+Back in 2016, writers for Rick and Morty teased that Season 3 will be ready before the end of the year.
+January is already coming to a close, but Adult Swim is yet to make any announcement on when the series is going to be on the air.

 Production Delays